 Red Sands is a film that one watched with little expectation and ended up being gently surprised.
 It has borrowed much from the basics set down by Michael Mann’s The Keep (1983) – of a group of soldiers in a fort being picked off by an ancient evil that they have unwittingly unleashed (although where The Keep had Nazis during World War II, Red Sands is updated to the contemporary US occupation of Afghanistan).
 Once he has the men in the stone encampment and cut off by a sandstorm, Alex Turner creates a contained situation filled with the constant lurking sense of something eerie about to happen.

-Alex Turner has obtained an authentic flavour of US soldiers in action – the film at least feels like it is offering up a credible portrait.
-This makes it one of the first genre films to dig into the deeply contentious issue of the Afghan/Iraq Wars in much the same way that films like Platoon (1986) and Full Metal Jacket (1987) took the lid off the aftermath of the Vietnam War.
+Alex Turner has obtained a credible flavour of US soldiers in action – the film at least feels like it is offering up a realistic portrait.
+This makes it one of the first genre films to dig into the deeply contentious issue of the Afghan/Iraq Wars of the 2000s in much the same way that films like Platoon (1986) and Full Metal Jacket (1987) took the lid off the aftermath of the Vietnam War.

 That said, you are not entirely sure if the film is being critical of or neutral to the soldiers.
 The script seems to show the men being punished for an incident of cultural callousness and there is the character of the psychopathic redneck Brendan Miller, which takes Red Sands closer to the territory of Brian De Palma’s Redacted (2007).
 That said, the film pulls short of offering blanket condemnation of US actions and it is seen as only being one member of the troupe rather than that they are being punished for attitudes that were endemic throughout the military, which is something that increasing evidence to emerge – see the documentary The Kill Team (2013) – shows to be the case.